junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Mr. Watt moved to suspend the rules and pass the bill, as amended.
 - 2007-10-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 2 (Roll no. 968). (text: CR H11567-11568)
 - 2007-10-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 2 (Roll no. 968).(text: CR H11567-11568)
+- 2007-10-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-10-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 429.